robsann/JAHWebServerMonitoring/README.md

-# Just Another Homelab (JAH) - Web Server Monitoring
+# Just Another Homelab: Web Server Monitoring

 This homelab provides a virtual environment to practice with tools commonly used by Security Operations Center (SOC) teams to monitor, detect, manage, and investigate security incidents.
 The lab is specifically designed to monitor a Debian web server that is running vulnerable web servers.
 It utilizes security tools that are self-hosted on an Ubuntu Server to detect malicious activities that may be carried out using offensive tools in Kali Linux.